ypriverol/github-paper/document/Supplementary-Note.md

 ## Section 1: Data handling in GitHub.

+GitHub was originally developed to store, share and control code.
+However, the repository accepted also other type of files data, binaries, text files, etc. For this reason some major challenges and technical issues should be considered when git or GitHub are use to handle your projects: (i) File types and (ii) File sizes.

+### Section 1.1: File Types in Git and GitHub

+Git is a great version control system.
+It is easily to store and control changes in text files, and then easily copying them up to a server or servers or sharing them with your friends locally.
+However, git and GitHub is optimized for text files and not for example for binary files.

+"Text files" is the key in GitHub.
+It is easily for GitHub to let you see textual changes and compare files, repositories and folders.
+However, this function is useless for binary data and binary types.
+Text Files have also allowed GitHub to improve the search functionalities and statistical framework.
+For example, users can search by keywords in the text and filter by programming language (see https://help.github.com/articles/searching-code/).
+There is another very good reason for keeping binary files out of your repository: They are usually much bigger, including images, videos and compiled binaries (see Section 1.2).

+The idea of distributed control version systems is makes cheap and easy to clone and navigate.
+The user want to be able to spin up a new machine and copy the repository as quickly as possible.
+You want to be able to switch branches as quickly as possible.
+If you commit any significant number of binary files you will see all of these tasks slow down considerably.

+It's important to know that if one binary file is committed them they are in the repository history and are very annoying to remove.
+You can delete the files from the current version of the project - but they'll remain in the repository history, meaning that the overall repository size will still be large.

+### Section 1.2: Git LSF file system

-GitHub was originally developed to store code which in general is in size around couple megabytes.
+In general, a file of code is in size around couple megabytes.
 However, users can also store data for unit tests and other purposes.
 GitHub supports all kind of files independently of their extension, type or content.
 Then, some of the files can be really huge in your repository.
-If the file in your repository is bigger than 50 Mb, the file should be commit using the Git LSF file system (see Section 1.1).
+If the file in your repository is bigger than 50 Mb, the file should be commit using the Git LSF file system.

-### Section 1.1: Git LSF file system

 Git Large File Storage (LFS) replaces large files (> 50 Mb)such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents.
 In order to use the git _lfs_ service for big files, the user can follows the next steps: